 Although you will see sweet potato seedlings for sale at various times of the year, for good results they need a warm climate and moisture.
 In frost free zones they are fairly forgiving, so you can plant them a little earlier if you wish.

 The best time to plant sweet Potatoes will depend on variety and climate.

-You can grow from the tubers that you buy at local markets with very few problems.
+You can grow them from tubers that you buy at local markets with very few problems.
 What you are looking for is a sweet potato with those ‘knobbly eyes’ on the outside, these are the growing points.